rubaiate/selenium-junit5-extension/README.md

 #### [Junit 5 Extensions](https://junit.org/junit5/docs/current/user-guide/#extensions)
 After going through available features, I came up with following plan.
 1. Inject WebDriver into each test method using [**ParameterResolver**](https://junit.org/junit5/docs/current/user-guide/#extensions-parameter-resolution).
+We are going to use [**TypeBasedParameterResolver**](https://github.com/junit-team/junit5/blob/r5.7.1/junit-jupiter-api/src/main/java/org/junit/jupiter/api/extension/support/TypeBasedParameterResolver.java) which is more convenient.
 2. Attach WebDriver into **ExtensionContext** using *store* while resolving the parameter.
 3. Retrieve WebDriver from  **ExtensionContext** and call quit [*afterEach*](https://junit.org/junit5/docs/current/user-guide/#extensions-lifecycle-callbacks) method.
    Or If exceptions have thrown do the same to release the driver.